ibz-arain/DocMate/README.md

 ### 🌟 **Industry Impact**

-DocuMate has been recognized as a revolutionary solution in the document processing industry, representing the future of AI-powered business automation and setting new standards for intelligent document processing.
+DociMate has been recognized as a revolutionary solution in the document processing industry, representing the future of AI-powered business automation and setting new standards for intelligent document processing.

 ---